bsavitzky/rigidRegistration/README.md

 The code here may provide a useful starting point for automated batch processing.

-## Graphical user interface

-A graphical user interface is also available, which may be helpful if you are unfamiliar with the python language.
-For more information on the GUI, including instructions for running and use, see [the user guide](User Guide.pdf).

 ## Thank you!

 We hope you find this package useful in advancing your own research.